betmma/my_balatro_mods/README.md

 - Flipped Card: You can flip up to 3 cards once before playing each hand.
 Flipped cards will return to your hand after they are played.
 - Double Flipped Card: Flipped cards are held in hand when scoring and can trigger hold-in-hand effects.
 - Prologue: When blind begins, create an Eternal Tarot card.
 - Epilogue: +1 consumable slot.
-When blind ends, create an Eternal and Perishable Spectral card.
-This Perishable lasts 2 rounds, after which the card loses Eternal and Perishable.
+When blind ends, create an Eternal Spectral card.
+This card disappears when a new Epilogue card is created.

 # Betmma Voucher Pack: Adds a Booster Pack called Voucher Pack, allowing you to redeem 1 of 3 vouchers
 This mod's code is based on [Coupon Book mod](https://github.com/nicholassam6425/balatro-mods/blob/main/balamod/mods/p_coupon_book.lua) which is for Balamod, and I ported it into steamodded.